 Nothing in my collection yet

 Briefly, in 2010, when on our way to catch a ferry.
 Then again in 2018, during a weekend spent in Portsmouth.
-The library is lovely inside – the space is now shared with several other family welfare/council services, but the main library space on the ground floor is lovely and light, with the stained glass taking a starring role.
+The library is lovely inside – the space is now shared with several other family welfare/council services, but the main library space on the ground floor is light, with the stained glass taking a starring role.